tofof/tofof.com/content/backyard_fence.md

 These stones extended almost a third of the way into the back yard and along the entirety of the west edge of the yard.
 They were beneath tree roots, in need of prying out prior to stump grinding.
 They were stacked as many as four deep, as I excavated remains of hidden portions of that elevated garden wall.

 <div class="pullquote">
-In effect, anywhere there would be a fence post, there was already buried flagstone.
+Anywhere there would be a fence post, there was already buried flagstone.
 </div>

 With my friend Will's help, I amassed quite the pile of stone along the concrete stoop at the back.
 Nearly all the stone you can see piled there in the photos above came from the lawn itself; only a few pieces were present beforehand.